cgwire/kitsu/docs/playlist/README.md

 ![Playlist Global](../img/getting-started/playlist_global.png)

+* Play or Pause
-1/ Navigate from element to element
+* Navigate from element to element

-2/ you can see the position of the selected element compare to the total number of elements
+* See the position of the selected element compare to the total number of elements

-3/ Play or Pause
+* Mute or unmute the sound

-4/ You can change the speed, full speed (x1), half of the speed (x0.50), or a quarter of the speed (x0.25)
+* Change the speed, double speed (x2), full speed (x1), half of the speed (x0.50), or a quarter of the speed (x0.25)

-5/ Loop on one element
+* Loop on one element
+* Display the sound wave
+* Display annotations during the play

-6/ TC of the element compared to the TC of the whole playlist
+* TC of the element compared to the TC of the whole playlist

-7/number of frame
+* Number of frame

-8/ Navigate frame per frame on the preview.
+* Navigate frame per frame on the preview.
 You can also do it with the arrow on the Keyboard.

-9/ Compare tool
+* Compare tool

-10/ Undo and Redo option for the drawing comment
+* Undo and Redo option for the drawing comment

-11/ Text and drawing option, and delete selection
+* Text and drawing option, and delete selection

-12/change the task type of all the elements of the playlist
+* Change the task type of all the elements of the playlist

-13/ Display the comment section
+* Display the comment section

-14/ Hide the elements of the playlist
+* Hide the elements of the playlist
+* Switch between LD (low definition) to HD (High definition)

-15/ Download the playlist as a **Zip** files with all the separated elements, a **.csv** text file, or **Build .mp4** to create the whole movie (only for shots)
+* Download the playlist as a **Zip** files with all the separated elements, a **.csv** text file, or **Build .mp4** to create the whole movie (only for shots)

-16/ Fullscreen
+* Fullscreen